highamm/sptotal/README.md

-`sptotal` implements finite population block kriging (Ver Hoef (2008)), a geostatistical approach to predicting means and totals of count data for finite populations.
+`sptotal` implements finite population block kriging (FPBK, Ver Hoef (2008)), a geostatistical approach to predicting means and totals of count data for finite populations.

-See [sptotal's Website](https://highamm.github.io/sptotal/index.html) for more information.
+See <a href="https://highamm.github.io/sptotal/index.html" target="_blank"> sptotal's Website </a> for more information.

+## Statement of Need

+The primary purpose of ``sptotal`` is to provide an implementation of the Finite Population Block Kriging (FPBK) methods developed in @ver2002sampling and @ver_hoef_spatial_2008.
+The method is useful when

+* there are a finite number of spatial locations (or sites)
+* only a subset of the spatial locations are sampled
+* there is expected to be some spatial correlation

+Examples of settings where FPBK is useful include wildlife abundance surveys performed on a finite number of spatial locations.
+In these surveys, it is not uncommon to only sample a subset of the region.

-## Installation
+## Installation Instructions

 `sptotal` can be installed from CRAN